smd21/cs6120_homework/README.md

 Lesson 2 tasks: Create a new benchmark for Bril + make a small program to analyze/transform Bril programs.

-To running lesson_2_tasks/program_analysis.ts : need resolveJsonModule and esModuleInterop flags in command
+To run lesson_2_tasks/program_analysis.ts : need resolveJsonModule and esModuleInterop flags in command

 Lesson 3 tasks: Implement trivial dead code elimination and local value numbering.
 Apparently I basically did the first part in my lesson 2 implementation lolz